Species Introduction

 Acclimation Process

-Introducing your Least Rasbora to a new tank requires a careful acclimation process to minimize stress and ensure their well-being.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15 to 20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
+When introducing your Least Rasbora to a new aquarium, it is important to acclimate them properly to minimize stress.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After that, gradually mix some tank water into the bag every 5 minutes for about 30 minutes.
 This process helps the fish adjust to the new water parameters.
-Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
-Monitoring the fish closely for the first few days will help ensure they adapt well to their new environment.
+Finally, gently release the fish into the tank using a net, discarding the bag water to prevent introducing any contaminants.
+Monitoring your fish closely for the first few days after introduction will help ensure they adapt well to their new environment.

 Long-term Care